Recognition of Prior Learning / Credit Transfer Policy

 4. Cross-institutional study program

-The Cross Institutional Provider Program enables students, under certain conditions, to undertake units at one institution (the Host Provider) to be credited towards an award which they are completing at another institution (the Home Provider).
+The Cross Institutional Provider Program enables students, under certain conditions, to undertake units at another institution to be credited towards their studies at Eastern.

-a.
-The maximum amount of credit that a student is permitted to enrol in Cross Institutional Study is to be no more than one third of the total unit value for the award.
+1. The maximum amount of credit that an Eastern student is permitted to enrol in Cross Institutional Study is to be no more than one third of the total unit value for the award.
 Any agreement beyond this will require special permission from the Course Coordinator and the Dean of Studies.

-b.
-The units elected for Cross Institutional Study will be subject to equivalency requirements (learning outcomes, standard and weighting etc.) and must be first reviewed and endorsed by the ECA Course Coordinator before final approval for such subject-specific cross-institutional study is granted.
+2. The units elected for Cross Institutional Study will be subject to equivalency requirements (learning outcomes, standard and weighting etc.) and must be first reviewed and endorsed by the Eastern Course Coordinator before final approval for such subject-specific cross-institutional study is granted.

 5. Credit Transfer Arrangements